Craft breweries in Toronto continue to thrive and 2017 has been an especially good year.

 A Toronto brewpub operated in collaboration with Oliver & Bonacini joined the Etobicoke-based brewery from this Calgary beer brand.
 The Big Rock location at Liberty Commons benefits from a patio, bottle shop and pretty stellar menu too.

 Now open in Riverside, this taproom, kitchen, and bottle shop is an excellent addition to this rapidly changing neighbourhood.
 Located next to the Broadview Hotel, find husband and wife team, brewmaster David Lee (ex-Kensington Brewing Company and Mill Street Brewery) and chef Tara Lee (Bar Hop Brewco.) pouring pints of Moonless Night Oatmeal Stout and dishing out plates of chicken schnitzel and ribeyes.

-Address: 1346 Queen Street West, Toronto
+Address: 700 Queen Street East, Toronto

 One of the most anticipate openings of 2017, this brewery is the brainchild from Luc “Bim” Lafontaine (formerly of the Montreal-based microbrewery Dieu du Ciel).
 The 6,000 square foot facility operates as a 140-seat pub and restaurant, as well as a retail bottle shop.